StampyAI/stampy-ui/README.md

 - Change directory to where you downloaded the stampy-ui github repository: `cd stampy-ui`
 - Run `npm i` to install all the dependencies required to run the current version of stampy-ui.

+5. Either of the following commands generates React component icons from source svg files.
+If you update svg files during development, you can also re-run `npm run generate-icons` manually to see changes.

 Once that's done, you should be able to test and deploy your app!